dmitrizzle/slate-legacy/Readme.md

 > This repository is maintained to distribute `slate-react@0.13.0` package but with updated dependencies and improved React compatibility.
 You can use it in your project via NPM with `slate-react-legacy`.
 The versioning for this maintained clone starts with `v0.13.1`.
 The rest of the packages in the repository are only to support the development and preserve original state of `slate-react-legacy`.

-> Releases are pushed using `cd ./packages/slate-react && yarn release:legacy`
+> Releases are pushed using `cd ./packages/slate-react && yarn release`

 > The original README file below: